Friends, Pittsburghers, park enthusiasts, lend us your eyeballs.

 - Chomp marks.
 Mature Asian longhorned beetles have a distinct way of dining.
 They love eating the veins of leaves, as well as the bark of young twigs.
 Infestations typically start from the apex of the tree, so check for easy-to-spot dead/dying leaves at the top of the tree.

 - Exit holes.
 Adult beetles exit the tree by burrowing.
 Check tree trunks for perfectly round holes, usually smaller than a dime.

 - Frass.
 Beetle burrowing can leave behind a sawdust, or frass, pile.

 - The actual beetle.
 About .75 - 1.25 inches long, the adult beetle is black with irregular white spots on the wing covers.
 They have distinct black and white antennae that are longer than their body.
 Blue hairs on their legs can give them a bluish tinge.

-We're not all doom and gloom over the Asian longhorned beetle (see photo below as proof).
+We're not all doom and gloom over the Asian longhorned beetle.
 With watchful eyes and efforts like the Park Tree Fund, we're working hard to keep our park trees safe.

 Much of the information from this blog was found through the University of Vermont's stellar ALB resource pages.
 Read much more information about ALB here.